GL Communications Inc.

 Example:

-Connect a loopback cable from the T1/E1 Input to the T1/E1 output, and transmit BER pattern on card2 using Intrusive Test - Bit error Rate test; observe the real-time data changing continuously on the Rx Multiframes display of card1.
+Cross-connect port1 and port2 of T1/E1, and transmit BER pattern on card2 using Intrusive Test - Bit error Rate test; observe the real-time data changing continuously on the Rx Multiframes display of card1.

 T1 (E1) Data As Real-time Bitmap